Ditch Porn – It’s Playboy on (Dopamine Draining) Steroids

 Evolution has not prepared your brain for today’s Internet pornInternet porn addiction is not a “sex addiction” – it’s an Internet addiction.
 Although masturbation is often involved, this is an addiction to novel pixels on a screen.” -Uncle Bob

-Dopamine and our reward circuitry gone astray.
+Dopamine and our reward circuitry has gone astray.

 Dopamine is the neurochemical of pleasure and motivation.
 Does thinking about time alone with your significant other create excitement?
 That’s dopamine.
 Does thinking about a new car, house, or promotion create excitement?
 That’s dopamine.